JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 This API service is divided into two major sections.

 ### 1. Open AF-job ads
 The endpoints in the first section will return job ads from Arbetsförmedlingen that are currently open for applications.
-The ads published in Arbetsförmedlingen are tagged with some meta data like "id", "logotypurl", "yrkesbenamning" and "yrkesid" and the information in the ads is divided into sections with headlines like "headline", "text", "arbetstidvaraktighet" and "loneform".
+The ads published in Arbetsförmedlingen are tagged with some meta data like "id", "logotypurl" for the ad and "label" and "concept_id" for the occupation.
+The information in the ads is divided into sections with headlines like "headline", "description", "employer" and "salary_type".
 The ads may have information in all the fields or some of them.

 #### Open-Ad-ID
 /ad/{id} This endpoint is used for fetching specific job ads with all available meta data, by their ad ID number.
 The ID number can be found by doing a query with the other endpoint within this section, _Open-Search_.